10 Gorilla Trekking Mistakes that will cost you Time – Money, and Extra Effort

 Kigali International Airport in Rwanda is the unofficial Gorilla Trekking airport for Southwest Uganda.
-A reality that many do not realize and spend the extra time and even money flying into Entebbe and driving to Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
+Many do not realize the Reality and spend the extra time and money flying into Entebbe and driving to Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
 Many of our safaris begin in Kigali and end in Entebbe.

 3. Buying your Gorilla Permit on your own:

-There are three primary ways that you can obtain a Gorilla Permit in Uganda.
+There are three primary ways to obtain a Gorilla Permit in Uganda.
 You can contact the Uganda Wildlife Authority for one either by telephone or via email on their website.
 Sounds simple?
-The reality for those who have tried to do it that way find it difficult and most often turn to a Tour Operator who sells Stand-Alone Permits.
+The Reality for those who have tried to do it that way find it difficult and often turn to a Tour Operator who sells Stand-Alone Permits.
 Such a service with a handling fee added of 35 to 50 USD.
 One does get the Permit if you are dealing with an ethical Operator.

-The best way is to use a Gorilla Tour Operator and an AUTO member – The Association of Ugandan Tour Operators.
-We are a member of that organization that the Uganda Wildlife Authority contracts as the sales-agent for Gorilla Permits.
-As such, they receive a substantial portion of the permits.
-They also have ready access to the remaining balance.
+The best way is to use a Gorilla Tour Operator that is a member of AUTO – The Association of Ugandan Tour Operators.
+We are a member of that organization that the Uganda Wildlife Authority contracts as the sales agent for Gorilla Permits.
+They receive a substantial portion of the p and have ready access to the remaining balance.

-Meaning – The most straightforward way of obtaining a permit is to Book a safari with Gorilla Trekking, and your permits will be part of the total Safari package, and that is just the beginning.
+Meaning – The most straightforward way of obtaining a permit is to Book a safari with Gorilla Trekking, and your permits will be part of the total Safari package, which is just the beginning.
 There are many other benefits to using a Gorilla Tour Operator, such as ourselves.

 4. Booking a Gorilla Lodge that is nowhere near where your Gorilla Trek will take Place:

-There are 4 Gorilla trekking locations, they are in some cases hours apart, and yet the unknowing Gorilla Trekker will book a lodge first before they have a permit in an area such as Buhoma.
-There Gorilla Trekking Permit is for Rushaga, which is a 5-hour drive time away from Buhoma.
+There are four Gorilla trekking locations in Bwindi Impenetrable Forest which are, in some cases, hours apart, and yet the unknowing Gorilla Trekker will book a lodge first before they have a permit in an area such as Buhoma.
+There Gorilla Trekking Permit is for Rushaga, which is a 5-hour drive away from Buhoma.

 Once again, the novice do-it-yourself Gorilla Trekker loses out.
 There is a reason that Gorilla Tour Operators exist, and the above problem is just one that a knowledgeable operator will avoid.

-A Safari that includes Gorilla Trekking is like a tapestry that is woven together.
-It has to make sense and be in a logical sequence of your Safari.
+A Safari that includes Gorilla Trekking is like a tapestry woven together.
+It has to make sense and be in a logical sequence as part of your Safari.

-A Gorilla Tour Operator can do just that, you, equipped even with the latest Bradt Guide and all the booking services available, the uninitiated will make mistakes.
+A Gorilla Tour Operator can do just that.
+You, equipped even with the latest Bradt Guide to Uganda and all the booking services available, the reality is that the uninitiated will make mistakes.

 One more reason to use a Gorilla Tour Operator, such as ourselves.